eddieantonio/cmput296/lab-8.md

 > **Question 23**: Is `a` an instance of the `Complex1` or `Complex3`
 > class?
 Explain.

-> **Question 24**: Compare and contrast the three differences in
+> **Question 24**: Compare and contrast the three different styles for
 > defining classes.
-Do they differ dramatically in meaning?
+Which is easiest to understand?
+Do they differ in
+> behaviour?